-- The oxygen in the vehicle interior is used up by breathing and the use of gas/diesel-operated appliances.
-Therefore, the used air must be replaced permanently.
+- Do not fix any objects to the double floor of the vehicle.
+Do not drill any holes into the double floor nor perform any other interventions.
+Such activities change the statics of the vehicle and may endanger its safety.
+All warranty obligations will lapse in the event of an infringement. - The oxygen in the vehicle interior is used up by breathing and the use of gas operated appliances.
+That is why the used air must be replaced permanently.
 For this purpose, forced ventilation options (e.g. skylights with forced ventilation, mushroom-shaped vents or floor vents) are fitted to the vehicle.
 Never cover or block forced ventilations from the inside or outside with objects such as e.g. a winter mat.
 Keep forced ventilations clear of snow and leaves.
 There is a danger of suffocation due to increased CO2 levels. - ▶ Do not use storage spaces or rear garages as places for people or animals to stay or sleep in.
 These spaces are not forced-air ventilated.
 There is a danger of suffocation due to oxygen deprivation or exhaust from the heater. - Observe the headroom of the doors.

 - As far as the fitted appliances (heater, cooker, refrigerator, etc.) and the base vehicle (engine, brakes, etc.) are concerned, the instruction manuals are authoritative.
-It is imperative that they be observed. - ➢ Fitting accessories or special equipment can alter the dimensions, weight and road behaviour of the vehicle.
+It is imperative that they be observed. - Fitting accessories or special equipment can alter the dimensions, weight and road behaviour of the vehicle.
 Some of the add-on parts must be entered in the vehicle documents. - Only use wheel rims and tyres which are approved for the vehicle.
-Information concerning the size of the approved wheel rims and tyres is included in the vehicle documents or can be obtained from authorised dealers and service centres. - > Firmly apply the handbrake when parking the vehicle. - ▷ If the technically permissible maximum laden mass of the vehicle exceeds 4 tonnes, a wheel chock must be used when parking on gradients.
-The wheel chock is provided as standard for vehicles with a technically permissible maximum mass exceeding 4 tonnes.
+Information concerning the size of the approved wheel rims and tyres is included in the vehicle documents or can be obtained from authorised dealers and service centres. - > Firmly apply the handbrake when parking the vehicle. - ▷ If the maximum permissible gross weight of the vehicle exceeds 4 tonnes, a wheel chock must be used when parking on gradients.
+The wheel chock is provided as standard for vehicles with a maximum permissible gross weight exceeding 4 tonnes.

 - When leaving the vehicle, it is imperative that all doors, external flaps and windows are closed. - Always carry the legally prescribed equipment (e.g. first aid kit, warning vest, hazard warning triangle etc.) with you.
-The regulations of the host country apply when travelling abroad. - The vehicle may only be driven by drivers who hold a driving licence which is valid for the respective vehicle class. - When selling the vehicle, hand over all instruction manuals for the vehicle and the fitted appliances.
+The regulations of the host country apply when travelling abroad. - When selling the vehicle, hand over all instruction manuals for the vehicle and the fitted appliances.